Roisin-Fallon/Sorting_Algorithms/README.md

       alist14 = random_array(15000)
       alist15 = random_array(20000)

-Please note the above code refers to one of the 3 arrays created, the code for the other arrays are included in the code section of this project.
+Please note the above code refers to one of the 3 arrays created, the code for the other arrays are included in this project HERE.

 <a name="con"></a>